- How to Access the Della Cluster

 /scratch (local to each compute node) is intended for data local to each task of a job, and it should be cleaned out at the end of each job.
 Nodes have about 130 to 1400 G available depending on the node.

 If you are running 3rd-party software whose characteristics (e.g., memory usage) you are unfamiliar with, please check your job after 5-15 minutes using 'top' or 'ps -ef' on the compute nodes being used.
 If the memory usage is growing rapidly, or close to exceeding the per-processor memory limit, you should terminate your job before it causes the system to hang or crash.
 You can determine on which node(s) your job is running using the "scontrol show job <jobnumber>" command.

 Della will be down for routine maintenance on the second Tuesday of every month from approximately 6 AM to 2 PM.
+This includes the associated filesystems of /scratch/gpfs, /projects and /tigress.
 Please mark your calendar.
-Jobs submitted close to downtime cannot be started unless they would finish before downtime (see more).
+Jobs submitted close to downtime will remain in the queue unless they can be scheduled to finish before downtime (see more).

 Wording of Acknowledgement of Support and/or Use of Research Computing Resources

 "The author(s) are pleased to acknowledge that the work reported on in this paper was substantially performed using the Princeton Research Computing resources at Princeton University which is consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing."

 "The simulations presented in this article were performed on computational resources managed and supported by Princeton Research Computing, a consortium of groups including the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's High Performance Computing Center and Visualization Laboratory at Princeton University."